CO22MO/Crowd-Simulator-and-Tbana-Reconstruction-Fork/README.md

 - The sound assets exists in the folder `/Assets/Soundscape`
 - Under `/Assets/Metroped/Scripts` code files for the Digital signs, the functionality of the metro trains, the sound and movements of the player as well as tools for demo and UI scripts can be found
 - Under [`Crowd-Simulator-and-Tbana-Reconstruction-Fork/Documents/`](https://github.com/CO22MO/Crowd-Simulator-and-Tbana-Reconstruction-Fork/tree/main/Documents) the project report for PVK Software Engineering group 2026 can be found as `Metroped Project.pdf`, detailing their work.
+- Demo video of the project can be seen at [`https://www.youtube.com/watch?v=pjyfL-QzsRc`](https://www.youtube.com/watch?v=pjyfL-QzsRc).

 ## How to download and use
 1. Download Unity 2022.3.18f1